 – It’s too high.
 It’s simply a fixed load of 4 MW

 – I think ur load flow is not converging

 Yes, just run the short circuit once.
 Also, no error reports coming.
 I have not put the short circuit parameters.
-Once open the branch report of power flow You run short circuit fault current ll not appear
+Once open the branch reports power flow You run a short circuit fault current ll not appear

 – Load is drawing this much.
 And not the 4MW.
 PLEASE CHECK THE TWO SNAPSHOTS

-– Capacitive effect is dependent on voltage, ETAP doesn’t show pop up for convergence, Please someone tell me how to change and save operating load data correctly?
+– Capacitive effect is dependent on voltage, and ETAP doesn’t show a pop-up for convergence, Please someone tell me how to change and save operating load data correctly.

 – I am doing a system study for the expansion of the existing plant.
 During short circuit studies, the bus bar rating exceeds 50kA.
-Please suggest a solution is needed to increase bus bar size or any other fault current reduction devices on the LV side O.415 kV level.
+Please suggest a solution needed to increase the bus bar size or any other fault current reduction devices on the LV side at O.415 kV level.

 – What are the transformers through fault current?
 Spitting of the main buses may also be done for lowering fault levels.